Wojtekb30/Wojtekb30/README.md

 Here I publish my projects and software, at least most of them.\
 I code mostly in Python, but I know and can work with most programming languages.
 I am also always happy to provide tech support.\
 Consider giving stars to my repositories.
 It means a lot to me.
 Thank you!\
 My achievements are hidden though.
-They can be easily faked on your own repos, therefore they're worthless.\
+GitHub is a tool for professional work and therefore should never have them.
+Also, they can be easily faked on your own repos, therefore they're worthless.\
 Visit my website - birdtech.pl

 --------------------------------------------------